johntao/blog-2024/src/content/blog/first-post.md

 - Table of contents
 - And more!

-I'm excited about creating this content and hope you'll find value in it.
+I'm enjoying making these contents and hope you'll find value in it.
 Let's see how far this journey takes us! 🚀